 To help you with that, first, try to notice if the vibrations are related to accelerating or braking.
 Is it happening when it’s cold outside or not?
 Is it a frequent occurrence when changing gears?
 Have you hit a pothole recently?
 Are your tires excessively worn out?
-All these hints will help you find where the problem is originating from and allow you to bring your investigation a little further.
+All these hints will help you find where the problem is originating from.
+It will allow you to take your investigation a little further.

 Most common causes of vibration under acceleration

 I’d rather warn you.
 Because most components inside the powertrain and drivetrain systems move at a really high speed.
 Any incorrectly balanced part can cause a vibration.
-An engine with bad combustion, worn parts inside the transmission or even a slight misalignment in the wheels can also cause a vibration.
+It could be an engine with bad combustion.
+Or worn parts inside the transmission.
+A slight misalignment in the wheels can also cause a vibration.

 This list is pretty exhaustive and following it point by point and eliminating them one by one to find the cause of your problem may be really time-consuming.
-Trying to at least locate the problem first by performing a test drive to pinpoint the problematic system first is highly recommended.
+Try to at least locate the problem first by performing a test drive to pinpoint the problematic system.
 For now, let’s focus on the major causes and we’ll talk more about troubleshooting a little later in this article.

 Incorrect wheel balancing

 The first thing any mechanic will think about when having to deal with a vibration problem is the wheel balancing.
 And a quick check-up on the wheel balancer will usually give them a good idea if this one will be a quick fix or if it will need a more advanced diagnosis.